-Restrictions: Students must be registered in honours History of required.

-Science and Technology.
-Permission of the instructor and the Director of the Programme is
+Restrictions: Students must be registered in honours History of Science and Technology.
+Permission of the instructor and the Director of the Programme is required.

-NOTE: Students taking this class must register in both X and Y in consecutive terms; credit will be given only if both are completed consecutively.
+NOTE: Students taking this course must register in both X and Y in consecutive terms; credit will be given only if both are completed consecutively.

-HSTC 4510.03/4511.03/4515X/Y.06: Independent Readings in History of Science and Technology honours History of Science & Technology.
-Permission of the instructor and the Director of the Programme are required.
-Student must complete 60 credit hours before registering in this class.
+HSTC 4510.03/4511.03/4515X/Y.06: Independent Readings in History of Science and Technology

-Independent reading classes will be offered annually.
+Independent reading courses will be offered annually.
 The student is assigned to a member of staff for regular meetings to discuss readings in a selected area.
 Papers and research projects are expected.